 We are proud to foster science and technology in the Otago region.
 Since 2004, we have been the prime sponsor of the annual Aurora Energy Otago Science and Technology Fair, supporting the thinking behind some of New Zealand’s youngest scientists.
 We congratulate the many students who participate in the Fair each year with the support and inspiration of their teachers and families.

-Recent winners of the Aurora Energy Premier Award - Best in Fair
+Past winners of the Aurora Energy Premier Award - Best in Fair

 - 2017 - Corrie Anderson, Year 13, Columba College for her project “Horopito: Insecticidal properties and chemical structure analysis of a New Zealand native plant”